member-counter/bot/README.md

 Under the `src/` folder, you will find different folders and files

 - `events/`: Used to store event handlers, and these should be added in `src/events/index.ts` in the `allEvents` variable
-- `interactions/`: Used to store all kind of interaction handlers in their respective folder (`buttons/`, `commands/`, etc)
+- `interactions/`: Used to store all kind of interaction handlers in their respective folder (`buttons/`, `commands/`, `autocompletes`, `modals` etc)
 - `locale/`: Used to store localization files
 - `models/`: Used to store DB models
-- `services/`: Used to store the classes the bussiness logic
+- `services/`: Used to store the classes the business logic
-- `structures/`: Used for storing typings and other useful classes that aren't related specifically to the bussiness logic of the bot
+- `structures/`: Used for storing typings and other useful classes that aren't related specifically to the business logic of the bot
 - `utils/`: Used to store more general function and classes

 # Translations

-Translations can be obtained with the `txt` function, which is available in any command, or returned from the `i18n` function when you pass an (interaction)[https://discord.js.org/#/docs/discord.js/stable/class/Interaction] object, this `txt` function will translate the chosen string, and replace all the placeholders with the specified data (the priority order when choosing the language is: `explicitly set by a the settings command` > `guild locale` > `user locale`)
+Translations can be obtained t the `t` function, which is available in any command, or returned from the `i18n` function when you pass an (interaction)[https://discord.js.org/#/docs/discord.js/stable/class/Interaction] object, this `txt` function will translate the chosen string, and replace all the placeholders with the specified data (the priority order when choosing the language is: `explicitly set by a the settings command` > `guild locale` > `user locale`)

 Example from the invite command: